mpodolinsky/mpodolinsky.github.io/height_estimation.md

 - Can be used as a primary or backup height estimator for greater robustness
 - More accurate than GPS in complex and irregular environments

-### **Key Contributions**
-- **Algorithm Development:** Designed real-time height estimation algorithms in **Python and C++** using **ROS**, with seamless integration in **Linux** and **Docker** environments.
-- **Embedded Systems Integration:** Deployed code on **Raspberry Pi 5** modules and physically integrated into drone hardware for field use.
-- **Real-World Testing:** Performed live drone tests in agricultural settings, gathering sensor data and iterating on code for improved performance.
-- **Hardware-in-the-Loop (HIL):** Built HIL setups to simulate sensor input for optimizing latency and compute load in constrained environments.
-- **System Design & Knowledge Transfer:** Implemented modular ROS node architecture, led a functional safety lecture for the engineering team, and documented the full system for future scaling and maintenance.

 ### **Technical Stack**
 - **Languages & Tools:** C++, Python, ROS, Docker, GitHub, Linux
 - **Embedded Platforms:** Raspberry Pi 5, medium-sized UAVs